AdaGold/swap-meet/README.md

 - All three classes and the Item class have an attribute called `condition`, which can be optionally provided in the initializer.
 The default value should be `0`.

-- All three classes and the Item class have a method named `condition_description`, which should describe the condition in words based on the value, assuming they all range from 0 to 5.
+- All three classes and the Item class have an instance method named `condition_description`, which should describe the condition in words based on the value, assuming they all range from 0 to 5.
 These can be basic descriptions (eg. 'mint', 'heavily used') but feel free to have fun with these (e.g. 'You probably want a glove for this one...").
 The one requirement is that the `condition_description` for all three classes above have the same behavior.

 #### Using inheritance